brharrington/zerotocloud/tutorial/BaseAMI.md

     cd ~/zerotocloud
     ./gradlew :baseami:buildDeb

-The trusty foundation AMI include openjdk-7.
-Some apps may need java 8.
-To include OpenJDK 8 you can run:

-    ./gradlew :baseami:buildDeb -Dbaseami.includeOpenJdk8=true

-For Oracle JDK 8 run:

-    ./gradlew :baseami:buildDeb -Dbaseami.includeOracleJdk8=true

 In Gradle, we're using the ospackage plugin to build our packages.
 It lets us build RPM and DEB files with a single syntax declarative syntax, in Java.
 E.g. this is what we're using to build the Base AMI: